 Intertidal Biodiversity Survey at Pillar Point

-In partnership with the Gulf of the Farallones National Marine Sanctuary, the California Academy of Sciences is documenting the biodiversity of Pillar Point Reef through large-scale bioblitzes, long-term citizen science monitoring, and casual observation.
-Our citizen scientists have documented over 570 species, building a baseline species list for Pillar Point and coming closer to understanding the effects of environmental impacts like Starfish Wasting Disease.
+In partnership with the Gulf of the Farallones National Marine Sanctuary, the California Academy of Sciences is documenting the biodiversity of Pillar Point Reef through large-scale bioblitzes, long-term community science monitoring, and casual observation.
+Our community scientists have documented over 570 species, building a baseline species list for Pillar Point and coming closer to understanding the effects of environmental impacts like Starfish Wasting Disease.